-People don’t come to Belize to get lentigo malign on its beaches — frankly, they’re not the white sandy beaches you find around the Hawaiian, Caribbean, or Galapagos islands.
+People don’t come to Belize to get lentigo malign on its beaches — frankly, they’re not the white sandy kind you find around the Hawaiian, Caribbean, or Galapagos islands.
 Instead, people come for what those islands don’t have: an epic, ocean-taming barrier reef.

 Wait, what’s a barrier reef again?